 Nothing warms the cockles of the small business owner’s heart like the mention of Section 179.
 Voted “Most Magical IRS Code” (by me — and there wasn’t much competition), it’s designed to help business owners write off the cost of business equipment.
 And not the regular boring way, which says you have to depreciate the item over the course of several years, taking a fraction of the cost until it’s all used up.

-No, ma’am, with Section 179, you can write off the entire cost of new equipment that year.
+No, ma’am, with Section 179, you can write off the entire cost of new equipment that year, up to $1 million.
 If you buy, say, a $20,000 piece of machinery, that’s no small potatoes.
 Instead of taking off $1,000 each year for 20 years, you just write it off the year you buy it.
 Now, it used to be that you could do this up to a whopping $500,000 limit.
-Not so much in the 2014 tax year, which has a limit of $25,000 [source: Fishman].
-Still, $25,000 is still a lot of magic.
+Since tax reform in 2017, the new limit is $1 million. [source: Fishman].
+That’s still a lot of magic.
 But be warned that — of course — there are rules and restrictions.
 Best make sure you qualify before you go writing off Section 179 deductions.

 2. Travel Expenses